Last updated: May 4, 2026

 - 4 years as director of security or senior officer of a company or corporation

-- 4 years with a licensed security service in an investigative or security role
+- 4 years with a licensed security service in an investigative or security capacity

 - 2 years as a full-time investigator for a licensed PI agency PLUS an associate’s or bachelor’s degree in criminal justice

-Employee applicants (those working under a licensed PI, not independently) have different and less stringent qualifications – they do not need to meet the 4-year experience or education requirements.
-The $5 employee license allows you to work as a licensed PI’s employee while building experience toward your own individual license.
+PI Employee applicants (those who will work under a licensed PI’s direct supervision rather than independently) have significantly lighter requirements.
+The $5 employee license allows you to work as a licensed PI’s employee while building qualifying experience toward your own individual license.
+This is the most accessible entry point into the profession for those who lack the qualifying experience years.

-Applicants must also be a U.S. resident, at least 18 years old, and have no felony convictions or misdemeanor convictions involving theft, fraud, substance abuse, violence, or domestic abuse.
+All PI license applicants must be: a U.S. resident; at least 18 years old; and free from felony convictions or misdemeanor convictions involving theft, fraud, substance abuse, violence, or domestic abuse.

 Step 2: Obtain Your $50,000 Surety Bond

 A $50,000 surety bond is required with every individual and agency PI license application in New Hampshire.
-The bond must remain in force throughout the license period – your license may be revoked if the bond lapses.
+Key details:

 - The bond must name the Commissioner of the NH Department of Safety as obligee

-All NH PI license applicants must complete a criminal record check ($25 fee) through the NH Department of Safety.
-The record check covers NH criminal history.
+All NH PI license applicants must complete a NH criminal record check through the NH Department of Safety.
+Fee: $25.
+This covers NH criminal history.

-Step 4: Gather Required Application Forms and Submit in Person
+Step 4: Gather Forms and Submit in Person

-Obtain the required application forms from the NH State Police Permits and Licensing Unit website at nhsp.dos.nh.gov:
+Download all required application forms from the NH State Police Permits and Licensing Unit at nhsp.dos.nh.gov:

 NH State PolicePermits and Licensing Department